ngscheurich/active_record_yaml/README.md

 # ActiveRecordYAML

-ActiveRecordYAML is an easy to use, YAML-based record storage solution for Rails applications with an ActiveRecord-like query interface.
+ActiveRecordYAML is an easy to use, YAML-based database solution for Rails applications with an ActiveRecord-like query interface.

 ---